enkore/i3pystatus/docs/configuration.rst

     from keyring.backends.file import PlaintextKeyring
     status.register('github', keyring_backend=PlaintextKeyring())

 i3pystatus will locate and set the credentials during the module loading process.
 Currently supported credentals are "password", "email" and "username".

+.. note:: Credential handling requires the PyPI package ``keyring``.
+Many distributions have it pre-packaged available as ``python-keyring``.